Streetcars in Washington, D.C.: Washington, Spa Spring, and Gretta

+On July 5, 1892, the District of Columbia Suburban Railway was incorporated to run streetcars on Bladensburg Road NE from the Columbia Railroad tracks on H Street NE to the Maryland line and from Brookland to Florida Avenue NE.
+It was never built.

-The last new streetcar company to form was the Washington, Spa Spring and Gretta Railroad.
+But the route was reused by the final streetcar company to form in D.C.: the Washington, Spa Spring, and Gretta Railroad.
 It was chartered by the state of Maryland on February 13, 1905, and authorized to enter the District on February 18, 1907.
 Construction began by March 22, 1908.

 In 1910, the company began running cars along a single track from a modest waiting station and car barn near 15th Street NE and H Street NE along Bladensburg Road NE to Bladensburg.
-[On July 5, 1892, the District of Columbia Suburban Railway was incorporated to run streetcars along the same route - on Bladensburg Road NE from the Columbia tracks on H Street NE to the Maryland line and from Brookland to Florida Avenue NE, but it was never constructed].

 Although initially planned to go as far as Gettysburg, Pennsylvania, the line never ran further than an extension to Berwyn Heights, Maryland.
-The route was planned to promote development of company-owned land adjacent to the tracks, but it never successfully competed with established rail lines in the same area.
+The route was intended to promote development of company-owned land near the tracks, but it never successfully competed with established rail lines in the same area.
 Noting its diminished ambitions, it became the Washington Interurban Railway on October 12, 1912, and changed the Railway to Railroad in 1919.

-Washington and Georgetown
+Washington and Georgetown Railroad

 After the March 2, 1889, D.C. law passed, the Washington and Georgetown began installing an underground cable system.
 Their 7th Street line switched to cable car on April 12, 1890.
 The rest of the system switched to cable by August 18, 1892.
 In 1892, they extended their track along 14th to Park Road NW.

-Brightwood
+Brightwood Railway Company

-On October 18, 1888, the day after the Eckington and Soldier's Home began operation, Congress authorized the Brightwood Railway to electrify the Metropolitan's streetcar line on Seventh Street Extended NW or Brightwood Avenue NW (now known as Georgia Avenue NW) and to extend it to the District boundary at Silver Spring.
-In 1890 they bought the former Boundary and Silver Spring line from the Metropolitan, but continued to operate it as a horse line.
+On October 18, 1888, the day after the Eckington and Soldier's Home began operation, Congress authorized the Brightwood Railway Company to electrify the Metropolitan's streetcar line on Seventh Street Extended NW or Brightwood Avenue NW (now known as Georgia Avenue NW) and to extend it to the District boundary at Silver Spring.
+In 1890, they bought the former Boundary and Silver Spring line from the Metropolitan, but continued to operate it as a horse line.
 In 1892 it was ordered by Congress to switch to overhead electrical power and complete the line.
 The next year, the streetcar tracks reached Takoma Park via a spur along Butternut Street NW to 4th Street NW.
-In 1898, the Brightwood was ordered to switch to underground electric power on pain of having its charter revoked.
+In 1898, the Brightwood was ordered to switch to underground electric power or have its charter revoked.